EuanMorgan/BrianTheBombBot/README.md

 Brian the Bomb Bot is a speech recognition app written in Python to solve all the puzzles in the game 'Keep Talking and Nobody Explodes'

-USAGE:
-When the game first loads, you should give Brian all the data about the bomb that he needs

 INITIAL BOMB CHECK

+When the game first loads, you should give Brian all the information he needs about the bomb.

 Say:
 check